April - September 2016

-Don't miss this immersive experience as Russian culture, music, and cuisine are showcased throughout the halls of the Northeast Regional Library, the second largest library in the Philadelphia Free Library System.
+Firebird: Spirit Rising Family Day was an immersive experience of Russian culture, music, and cuisine showcased throughout the halls of the Northeast Regional Library, the second largest library in the Philadelphia Free Library System.

-The day will also feature presentations and performance curated in partnership with the Multicultural Arts Exchange, including:
+This free, family event was headlined with a musical concert by clarinetist Igor Begelman and bassoonist Larisa Gelman of Astral Artists.
+The day also featured presentations and performances curated in partnership with the Multicultural Arts Exchange, including:

 In partnership with the Free Library of Philadelphia, Astral Artists, and the Multicultural Arts Exchange

 Presented by the Mann Center for the Performing Arts

 Original arrangements by Mbongeni Ngema and Hugh Masekela